 For expansions of existing schools, actual counts of the existing school are preferred.
 This method works best for schools located in areas where school-related traffic can easily be isolated and identified, and traffic counts can be used to develop rates specifically for that school.
 However, due to the ongoing COVID-19 pandemic crisis and remote learning since March 2020, it was not possible to obtain representative counts at the existing Rainier Beach High School site.
 Therefore, trip generation for the proposed replacement project was estimated using average rates derived from counts collected previously at three other Seattle high schools-Garfield, Roosevelt, and Ingraham High Schools.
-These rates reflect the likely transportation conditions that exist at and around Rainier Beach High School, including limited availability of parking and anticipated student use of Metro.
-Standard rates for a high school published in the Institute of Transportation Engineers' Trip Generation Manual28 were not used since the published ITE rates are based on data from schools that had considerable variability in number of students transported by bus, on-site parking available for students/staff, and the types of facilities provided.
+These rates reflect the likely transportation conditions that exist at and around Rainier Beach High School jublished in the Institute of Transportation Engineers' Trip Generation Manual were not used since the published ITE rates are based on data from schools that had considerable variability in number of students transported by bus, on-site parking available for students/staff, and the types of facilities provided.

-For morning peak hour conditions when students and staff would arrive at the school, a rate of 0.36 trips per student, the average of counts performed around Garfield High School, 29 Roosevelt High School, 30
+For morning peak hour conditions when students and staff would arrive at the school, a rate of 0.36 trips per student, the average of counts performed around Garfield High School, Roosevelt High School,

-Heffron Transportation, Inc., 2009.
+&lt;sup>30 Heffron Transportation, Inc., 2009.

-ITE, 10th Edition, September 2017.
+&lt;sup>28 ITE, 10th Edition, September 2017.

-Heffron Transportation, Inc., 2004.
+&lt;sup>29 Heffron Transportation, Inc., 2004.

-and Ingraham High School, 31 was selected and applied.
+and Ingraham High School, was selected and applied.
 This rate is about 65% of the published ITE rate and accounts for a higher number of students that are expected to arrive by transit (due to limited parking availability and common mode-of-travel trends for Seattle high schools).
-For the afternoon peak hour condition when students are dismissed and many leave the site for the day, a rate of 0.25 trips per student (also derived from counts performed around Roosevelt, 32 Garfield, and Ingraham High School) was applied.
+For the afternoon peak hour condition when students are dismissed and many leave the site for the day, a rate of 0.25 trips per student (also derived from counts performed around Roosevelt, Garfield, and Ingraham High School) was applied.
 This rate is about 75% of the published ITE rate.
 Trip generation for high schools during the afternoon is typically spread out over several hours as students often stay at the site after the school day for extracurricular activities and as staff have variable end-of-day schedules.
 As a result, the afternoon peak hour volume is usually less than the morning peak hourly volume.